haveacar/dataarchive/README.md

-# README.md for Sports Archive Project (Updated with Additional Commands)
+# README.md for Sports Archive Project

 ## Project Overview
 The Sports Archive Project is designed for efficient management and querying of a large sports game dataset.
 It allows users to perform various operations such as listing all games, counting games per sport, and retrieving specific representative data.